moderndatacompany/dataos.info/docs/interfaces/bifrost/grants.md

 # Grants

-In the Grants section of  Bifrost, administrators can easily track which use cases are assigned to specific roles and users.
+In the Grants section of  Bifrost, administrators can easily track which Use-Cases are assigned to specific roles and users.
 This level of visibility allows for precise management of user permissions.

 To assign a particular use case to multiple roles, create a grant.
 When administrators create a grant, they define the access policies that govern user interactions with specific resources.
 Once a grant is created in the Grant section, it can be leveraged as a reusable template for similar access scenarios and employed repeatedly without recreating the entire configuration.